 Suspended sediment discharging from Pleasant Grove Spring has had an adverse impact on aquatic biota downstream.

 In the Pleasant Grove Spring Basin, ground water for human consumption is adversely affected by contamination from triazines and bacteria.
 Implemented BMP’s should focus on reduction of runoff, disposal of animal waste, and efficient application of nutrients.
 A public education program on ground-water protection would also be beneficial.

 The author wishes to thank the University of Kentucky College of Agriculture and the U.S. Environmental Protection Agency, who provided financial support for this research, via the Kentucky Division of Water, Nonpoint-Source Program.

 Reconnaissance sampling and watershed mapping began in February 1991 when funding was received through the University of Kentucky College of Agriculture from Kentucky Senate Bill 271.
 Most equipment purchases and roughly half of the analytical costs through spring 1992 were paid for by SB-271 funds.
 Additional funding was received in April 1992 through the Kentucky Division of Water (Memorandum of Agreement 011399) from the U.S. Environmental Protection Agency’s Nonpoint-Source Program (section 319 of the Clean Water Act).
 Phase II funding was received in September 1993, also through the 319 program (Memorandum of Agreement 012875).

 Currens, James C., "Mass Flux of Agricultural Nonpoint-Source Pollutants in a Conduit-Flow-Dominated Karst Aquifer, Logan County, Kentucky" (1999).
-Kentucky Geological Survey Report of Investigations.
+Report of Investigations--KGS.
 3.